 The Foundation for Technology Accessibility (FITA) is the principal advocate and coordinator for making information communications technology (ICT) accessible for disabled people in the Maltese islands.
 Our information services assist disabled individuals in the selection, acquisition, or use of an assistive technology that is intended to maintain, or improve the individual’s quality of life.

-FITA’s principle function is to provide support to disabled individuals in overcoming or removing barriers to education and employment through ICT.
+FITA’s principle function is to assist service providers and provide support to disabled individuals in overcoming or removing barriers to education and employment through ICT.
 Through empowerment and social inclusion disabled persons need to rely less on family and state support.
 In ensuring that due steps are taken to minimise the digital divide, we aim to enable individuals to contribute productively to society and the economy.

 Board of Administrators